 8. Survey Customers for Feedback

 To close the customer feedback loop, survey customers after they buy a product or service from your ecommerce store.
-At Allianz, after every transaction, the customer is automatically sent a brief survey, and then the survey results are immediately sent to the employee who facilitated the transaction and published on local intranet dashboards for everyone to review.
-Following this, frontline employees call a sample of customers who answered the survey to listen to the problems they bring up and correct them or escalate them.
-Soon after implementing this customer feedback system, Allianz saw a double-digit increase in its Net Promoter Score (NPS) and an increase in policy renewal rates.
+Allianz automatically sends customers a brief survey after every transaction.
+The survey results are immediately sent to the employee who facilitated the transaction and published on local intranet dashboards for review.

 Then, frontline employees call a sample of customers who answered the survey to listen to and correct issues.
 Soon after implementing this customer feedback system, Allianz saw a double-digit increase in its Net Promoter Score (NPS) and increased policy renewal rates.

 Stay up to date on how technology and your customers’ behavior are changing.
 Local searches lead 78% of mobile users to visit stores within one day—meaning that optimizing your SEO for local search is increasingly necessary.

 Voice search, which has the power to change ecommerce, is more likely to be local.
 Customers have increasingly used voice search to buy something online, which will only continue as technology improves.
 Keep up with your customers by staying updated on voice and other new technologies.

 At Guidance, we have seen firsthand how customer obsession transformed company success, including with our own clients, Anastasia Beverly Hills and Drybar.
 These two customer-obsessed examples prove that focusing on customer needs leads directly to business success.